AhmedElabd96/systemjs/README.md

 ## Using npm packages

 Third party libraries and npm packages may be used as long as they are published in [a supported module format](https://github.com/systemjs/systemjs/blob/master/docs/module-types.md).
-For packages that do not exist in a supported module format, [here is a list of github repos](https://github.com/esm-bundle/) that publish `System.register` versions of popular third party libraries (such as react, react-dom, rxjs, etc).
+For packages that do not exist in a supported module format, [here is a list of github repos](https://github.com/esm-bundle/) that publish `PentaSystem.register` versions of popular third party libraries (such as react, react-dom, rxjs, etc).

 ## Contributing to SystemJS